 Around 30% of people in the United States have flat feet, the condition in which your feet partially arch or are entirely flattened.
 While this condition can be harmless, it can cause pain to other parts of your body.
-The team of podiatrists at Foot and Ankle Specialists in Santa Fe and Las Vegas, New Mexico, offer comprehensive flat feet management services to prevent pain in other parts of the body.
+The team of podiatrists at Foot and Ankle Specialists in Las Vegas, Taos, Gallup, Santa Fe, and Albuquerque, New Mexico, offer comprehensive flat feet management services to prevent pain in other parts of the body.
 Get in touch today by phone or online to learn more.

 Otherwise called fallen arches, flat feet refers to a condition where, instead of forming a supportive arch at the center of your foot, the arch in your foot touches the ground.
 The arch of your foot is essential in supporting your entire body.
 With flat feet, you run the risk of destabilizing your bony framework.